tascha/ConnectedLib/2_what_is_a_community_partnership/21_how_partners_can_help_teen_services_librarians.md

 Simply donating money or materials in return for a public “thank you” from the library is an easy entry point to partnership for many organizations, particularly local businesses.

 <div class="table-format case-study"><span class="title"><h5>PARTNERING WITH LOCAL BUSINESSES</h5></span>
 <p>Simple partnerships can lead to more extensive collaborations as the relationship develops.
-In a midwestern town surrounded by rural farmland, a librarian has developed a great relationship with a local game store.
-The owner donates merchandise to be used as trivia prizes and themed snacks for movie nights (<b>“For our Naruto movie, everybody went home with either wasabi candy or ginger candy.”</b>) He shares his expertise by running video game tournaments at the library and judging a game-making contest.
-In return, the store earns exposure and goodwill with the teens, and the library buys gift cards from the store as additional prizes.</p></div>
+In a midwestern town surrounded by rural farmland, a librarian developed a great relationship with a local game store.
+The owner donated merchandise to be used as trivia prizes and themed snacks for movie nights (<b>“For our Naruto movie, everybody went home with either wasabi candy or ginger candy.”</b>) He shared his expertise by running video game tournaments at the library and judging a game-making contest.
+In return, the store earned exposure and goodwill with the teens, and the library bought gift cards from the store as additional prizes.</p></div>

 <hr/>